Visualization During Birth: How To Stay Focused - Baby Chick

 What Exactly is Visualization?

-In many ways, you’ll find connections between visualization and meditation.
+You’ll find many connections between visualization and meditation.
 The latter practice has existed for thousands of years.
 As you meditate, your goals are to concentrate on specific objects or activities to remain focused and clear-minded.1 It’s common to channel your breath to stay grounded.
 The same idea applies when you visualize but employ guided imagery.

 These “scenes” are happy, positive moments that you envision.
 Like an object or activity used for meditation, your brain latches onto each picture you conjure.
 Its conscious state takes a back seat to its subconscious presence.
 In other words, you become detached from reality’s distractions.
 This experience allows you to enter a disconnected mental space to achieve an aspiration.